Peter Buck (anthropologist): Bishop Museum

-Buck gained a five-year research fellowship at the Bishop Museum in Honolulu, Hawaii, in 1927.
-At the end of the fellowship in 1932 he was appointed the Bishop Museum visiting professor of anthropology at Yale University.
-He was promoted to Director of the Bishop Museum in 1936, a position he held until his death in 1951.
-He also served as a trustee and president of the board of trustees of the museum.
+Buck became so interested in an anthropological survey of Polynesia being conducted by the Bishop Museum in Honolulu, Hawaii that he resigned from his job as director of the Māori Hygiene Division in New Zealand and joined the Bishop Museum in 1927 on a five-year research fellowship as an ethnologist.
+In 1932 at the end of the fellowship he was appointed the Bishop Museum visiting professor of anthropology at Yale University.
+He was promoted to Director of the museum in 1936, the first Indigenous person to have that position and one he held until his death in 1951.
+He also served as a trustee and president of the museum's board of trustees.

+While at the Bishop Museum, as well as publishing numerous anthropological works, Buck wrote Vikings of the Sunrise (1938), the first Māori-authored account of the migration and settlement through the Pacific by Polynesians, whom Buck compared to the Vikings for their navigational skill.
+He also wrote The Coming of the Maori (1949), a survey of all aspects of traditional Māori culture and history from a scientific perspective.

 During his directorship, Buck applied for U.S. Citizenship, which was denied.
 According to Buck, he “could not become an American citizen under the ... law for an applicant has to be over 50% Caucasian.
 The Polynesians are classed as Orientals in spite of anthropological evidence of their Caucasian origin so I could only show 50%.”

 Death

 Buck died in Honolulu, on 1 December 1951 after some years with cancer.
 His ashes were returned to New Zealand in 1953 and he was honoured with a ceremony at Ōkoki, near his hometown of Urenui, on 8 August 1954.